Equilibrium transport with time-inconsistent costs: Supplement to the executive job market

 After determining the number of clusters, we estimate the conditional probability kernels which are transition matrices of ranks.
-We impose the following assumption to further simplify the model specification. \begin{assumption} The conditional kernels $\mu(dx_{t+1}|x_{1:t})$ and $\nu(dy_{t+1}|y_{1:t})$ are Markov and time-homogeneous.
-That is, $\mu(dx_{t+1}|x_{1:t}) = \mu(dx_{t+1}|x_t)$ and is the same for any $t = 1, ..., T-1$.
-The same condition holds for $\nu(dy_{t+1}|y_{1:t})$ as well. \end{assumption} To improve the accuracy of these estimates, we use wage-sale data spanning from 2010 to 2021 for the 790 firms considered in Table \ref{tab:data}.
+To improve the accuracy of these estimates, we use wage-sale data spanning from 2010 to 2021 for the 790 firms considered in Table \ref{tab:data}.
 We allow the planner to use all available data from 2010 to the final year of 2021 in the estimation process, in order to provide a larger pool of data.
 The transition matrices are calculated based on the frequencies of observed transitions between ranks over the years.

+The transitions between ranks are crucial for our analysis.
+In the extreme case, $x_{t+1} = x_t$ and $y_{t+1} = y_t$ with probability one, that is, transition matrices are identity matrices.
+Then the state-dependent term will have no impact on the transport plans, because the marginal constraints have determined the matching already.
+There is no freedom to alter firm-wage pairs over time when rank transitions are forbidden.
+However, as long as transitions are not deterministic, we can capture $\alpha$ with enough data.

 Figure \ref{fig:exec_trans} gives the estimated transition matrices for sale and wage ranks.
 Group 1 is the group with the highest wages or sales.
 To save space, we average the transition matrices across 11 sectors and summarize them in two figures.
 A common pattern in all sectors is that sale ranks are more stable than wage ranks.
 Wages are more stable for the highest and the lowest group.
 For the wage groups in the middle, the probability of a rise or fall in wage ranks is approximately equal.